quangthangisme/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** will display a help message.<br>
    You can try an example workflow of logging student attendance of a tutorial:

-    * `contact list`: List all contacts.
+    * `contact list`: Lists all contacts.

-    * `contact filter --course CS1010S --group T01`: Filter for students enrolled in CS1010S and tutorial group T01.
+    * `contact filter --course CS1010S --group T01`: Filters for students enrolled in CS1010S and tutorial group T01.

-    * `event add --name CS1010S T01 Tutorial W9 --start 25-03-18 12:00 --end 25-03-18 13:00 --location BIZ2 --tag topic.List` : Add an event named `CS1010S T01 Tutorial W9`.
+    * `event add --name CS1010S T01 Tutorial W9 --start 25-03-18 12:00 --end 25-03-18 13:00 --location BIZ2 --tag topic.List` : Adds an event named `CS1010S T01 Tutorial W9`.
 The event should appear at index 1.

     ![Add event screenshot](images/addeventscreenshot.png)

-    * `event link 1 --contact 1` : Add the contact at index 1 in the contact list on the right, `Alex Yeoh`, to the event.
+    * `event link 1 --contact 1` : Adds the contact at index 1 in the contact list on the right, `Alex Yeoh`, to the event.

-    * `event info` : Display the information of the event. `Alex Yeoh` should appear at index 1 in the displayed attendance log.
+    * `event info` : Displays the information of the event. `Alex Yeoh` should appear at index 1 in the displayed attendance log.

     ![Info event screenshot](images/infoeventscreenshot.png)

-    * `event log 1 --contact 1` : Log the contact at index 1 of the event's attendance log, `Alex Yeoh`, as having attended the event.
+    * `event log 1 --contact 1` : Logs the contact at index 1 of the event's attendance log, `Alex Yeoh`, as having attended the event.

-    * `event info` : Display the information of the event. `Alex Yeoh` should appear at index 1 in the displayed attendance log and has an `X` next to him.
+    * `event info` : Displays the information of the event. `Alex Yeoh` should appear at index 1 in the displayed attendance log and has an `X` next to him.

     ![Log event screenshot](images/logeventscreenshot.png)